Shady Grove, Iowa: History

 Shady Grove was founded in 1857 at the western edge of Jefferson Township, near the Buchanan-Black Hawk county line.
 Shady Grove was close to another community named Sunnyside.
 In 1886, a post office opened under the name Shady Grove.
 Despite attracting businesses including a machinery dealership, a creamery, a church and a general store, the town was never incorporated.
-Years of rural migration caused the population to drop to 12 residents in 1902, 29 residents in 1925, and 25 residents (seven families) by 1958.
+Years of rural migration caused the population to drop to 12 residents in 1902, and 29 residents in 1925.

+The population was 20 in 1940, and was 25 residents (seven families) by 1958.
 The general store closed in the 1980s and the building was moved from its original spot to one on Spring Creek Road.
 The town remained on county maps as late as the 1990s, though there was nothing left to mark the community other than a giant machine shed with the words "Shady Grove" on it.

 There is still evidence of Shady Grove's existence.
 Property owned by the Schares contained the building which once was a barber shop.
 They knocked it down in 2004 to make room for their cattle field.
 At the time of its destruction, newspapers lined the walls like wallpaper.
 Cattle land owned by the Youngbluts was discovered to hold the old Shady Grove Cemetery.
 The tombstones have tumbled and been broken up and some possibly lost due to flooded creeks and cattle tromps.
 The Buchanan County Historical Society has taken the cemetery area under their wing and turned it into a protected area with a sign outside the fence recognizing its existence.

 During the mid-1990s, there was renewed interest in the area as developers began selling plots of land.
 By 2007, more than forty new homes had been built in the area, causing concern for the area's local farmers.